sizhe-li/CPDeform/README.md

 # Acknowledgements

-Our physics simulation is based on [PlasticineLab](https://github.com/hzaskywalker/PlasticineLab), implemented using Taichi.
+Our physics simulation is based on [PlasticineLab](https://github.com/hzaskywalker/PlasticineLab).